WindJammer6/37.-A-Hallucination-Mitigation-Scheme-in-Security-Policy-Generation-with-Large-Language-Models/README.md

 Just do a test on the other syntactically plausible one intent 2 bah... to have a piece of mind.
 So need go through setting up yanglint on wsl no choice (or see if ridwan willing to help anot)

+- use red colour to code those areas that are wrong for invalid policies

 Paper:

 **Abstract**